sanderjoon/cotton-eye-pomodoro/README.md

 # Cotton Eye Pomodoro

-A fun Pomodoro timer app that plays "Cotton Eye Joe" song when you get distracted.
+A Pomodoro timer app that plays "Cotton Eye Joe" song when you get distracted.

 ## Quickstart